 altLINE will work with owner-operators who have outstanding invoices up to 30, 60, or even 90 days.
 However, customers have to show a willingness and ability to pay.

-The best factoring companies for truckers are commonly viewed as ones that are regulated, transparent, and fair.
+The best factoring companies for truckers are those that are regulated, transparent, and fair.
 Factoring trucking receivables requires a bit of research and planning, particularly because there are two types of lenders that can fund your invoices: bank factors and independent factors.

 Bank factors are almost always FDIC-insured, and they must abide by local and federal regulations.
 Independent factors are not affiliated with a bank, meaning they aren’t FDIC-insured and are far less regulated.